zhangjiangen11/Calendar-Library/README.md

 ![Calendar Library](./docs/calendar_library_screen.png)

+## Installation
+The library is a script addon so you won't find it in the Plugins list after download (no need to turn it on).
+You use it by creating a new Calendar instance from any script.

 ## Documentation
 Full documentation is supported in the editor through the Documentation Help section.
 Search for Calendar, Calendar.Date and CalendarLocale.